 You might think that audits are a major process — and they sometimes are — but some can be handled completely via correspondence.

-“People should bear in mind that more examinations will be done through correspondence and will often begin with a simple notice,” said Armstrong.
+“People should bear in mind that more examinations will be done through correspondence and will often begin with a simple notice,” Armstrong said.
 “Never ignore letters from the IRS.”

 Why His Client Was Audited: They Failed to Report All of Their Income Received on Form 1099

 Paul Joseph, an attorney, CPA and founder of Joseph & Joseph Tax & Payroll, once represented a client who was audited for incorrectly filing income information.

 “The client failed to report all of the income they received on a 1099,” he said.
 “The actual 1099 came from a casino reporting a jackpot for $4,000.
 In addition to that, the return also contained a Schedule C business that had substantial revenues and expenses.
 The IRS scheduled an audit to review the 1099 for $4,000, and to review the cash receipts and disbursements on the Schedule C.”